OpticFusion1/Vampire-Slayer-Text-Game/README.md

 ## How to Play
 You will be guided to following screen upon successful run:
 ![beginning][intro]

 ### Initial Run
 ___
 You will then be asked for desired size of the field, numbers of enemies you want in your map, number of moves you can make, and difficulty settings.
 When you choose easy mode, your enemies will not move; in hard mode, all of your enemies will randomly move as much as you did.
-Following is the example of what would map look like:
+Following is the example of what would map look like this:
 ![initial-run][first_run]

 In this scenario, dimension of map is 10x10 with 10 moves left.
 Your character is represtended as _@_ and your enemies are represented with _v_.